Purple Majesty Sage

 Rich, deep purple flowers with black calyces emerge on tall, dark purple spikes from mid-summer until frost; fast growing and vigorous; prefers well drained garden soils; great for containers and rock gardens

 Purple Majesty Sage features showy spikes of purple flowers with black calyces rising above the foliage from mid summer to mid fall.
 Its fragrant pointy leaves emerge chartreuse in spring, turning green in color throughout the season.
-The fruit is not ornamentally significant.
 The deep purple stems are very colorful and add to the overall interest of the plant.

 Purple Majesty Sage is an herbaceous perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.